 The Song School, St Mary's Episcopal Cathedral, Palmerston Place, Edinburgh, EH12 5AW

-This video, specially produced for digital Doors Open Days, shows the murals by Phoebe Anna Traquair which cover the walls of the Song School.
-Painted between 1888 and 1892, the murals include religious images, portraits of leading figures of the day and of the choir and clergy of the time, along with images of the natural world.
+Created by James Parsons, scripted by Suzy Morrison and narrated by Alison McCleery, the video shows the murals by Phoebe Anna Traquair which cover the walls of the Song School.
+Painted between 1888 and 1892, the murals appropriately illustrate a hymn of praise by all creation (Benedicite omnia opera).
+They include religious images, portraits of leading figures of the day and of the choir and clergy of the time, together with images of the natural world.